Lisa Origliasso: 2010–present: Album delays, The Veronicas, Godzilla and Human

 Lisa reunited with her sister after their break in 2010 to begin working on the Veronicas third studio album.
 Their record label, Warner Music, went through major restructuring during this time which caused delays in releasing new music.
 Wanting to keep fans updated with the progress of their new work, they performed a set at The Viper Room in 2011.
 Months after this performance, in 2012, the Veronicas finally revealed that they would release a new song called "Lolita" for their new album, which was known as Life on Mars at the time.
 The single reached number twenty three on the ARIA Singles Chart and was certified gold.
 Life on Mars was to be released by the end of 2012; however, Warner Music pushed the date back to early 2013, and eventually the record was shelved altogether.
 Because of this, Lisa and Jessica hired a lawyer in a bid to get out of their contractual obligations with the label and were successful, so by 2013 the Veronicas became an independent act.

 In April 2014, the Veronicas were signed to Sony Music Australia and began putting the finishing touches on their third album, which was renamed The Veronicas.
 The first single from the album, "You Ruin Me", debuted atop the ARIA Singles Chart, becoming their first number-one hit in the country since "Hook Me Up" in 2007.
 It stayed at the apex of the chart for three consecutive weeks and was certified double platinum.
 The Veronicas released various singles through 2016 to 2020, "In My Blood", "On Your Side", "The Only High", "Think of Me", and "Biting My Tongue".
 During 2021, they released two albums: Godzilla and Human.
 Lisa released her half of The Solo Project in September 2022 called "Cruisin' On My Own".
 The Veronicas signed with Big Noise in 2022.
 They released Gothic Summer in 2024.

 The duo was also featured on a reality TV show for MTV later on 2019 called: The Veronicas: Blood Is for Life.

 Personal life

+In 2007, Origilasso began a relationship with Dean Geyer whom she met at the 2007 ARIA Awards.
+In April 2008, Origliasso publicly announced that she and Geyer were engaged.
+However, the engagement was later called off due to work commitments.

-Origliasso married actor Logan Huffman in November 2018.
+Origliasso married actor Logan Huffman on 4 November 2018.
 They had been dating since 2014.

 In 2019, Origliasso announced that she has suffered an ectopic pregnancy and miscarried.